 Hope Residence: A Halfway House for Mothers with Children

-At the Hope Residence, mothers are given the support they need to get back on their feet through counseling, recovery support services, and Workforce Development training, as well as life skills and parenting guidance.
-Meanwhile, their children are nurtured and cared for through our on-site childcare and after-school programs, as well as our summer program.
+At the Hope Residence, mothers are given the support they need to get back on their feet through counseling, recovery support services, connections to social services and Workforce Development training, as well as life skills and parenting guidance.

 While moms receive the treatment and services they need, their children are nurtured and cared for by trained educators through our on-site childcare and after-school programs, as well as our summer program (suspended during the pandemic).
 Therapeutic services are also offered for mothers and children together, helping them to forge and strengthen their bonds.
 All services are gender-specific and trauma-informed.

 View 'Hope Through a Child's Eyes,' a gallery of original artwork created by the children who live at Hope Residence.